-A dedicated launcher of the ROCKOT class will be used to inject the S5P spacecraft directly into its final orbit in April 2016 and the in-orbit lifetime of the spacecraft is seven years.
+A dedicated launcher of the ROCKOT class was used to inject the S5P spacecraft 1 km below its final orbit on 13th of October 2017 and the in-orbit lifetime of the spacecraft is seven years.
 The S5P reference orbit is a near-polar frozen sun-synchronous orbit, adopted for mission optimization with a mean local solar time at ascending node (LTAN) of 13:30 h and a repeat cycle of 17 days.
 The orbital height is nominally 824 km, and has been selected so as to fly in formation with the U.S. NPP mission.